johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-04.md

 trusted) and put that key into a queue for later look up and validation of the corresponding KEY record.

-### Automatic Bootstrap When Child zone is DNSSEC-signed
+### Automatic Bootstrap When Child Zone is DNSSEC-signed

 If the child zone is DNSSEC-signed (including a signed delegation via a DS record), then the KEY record containing the SIG(0) public key can